jlafer/flexsim/README.md

 This specifies the maximum value for the dimension.
 It only applies to a `range` expression dimension.
 The default value is 1.

-#### instances
-All of the dimension parameters above describe the conceptual "value domain" of a dimension.
-The `instances` parameter is used to define how that dimension is actually generated and used in the simulation.
-This parameter is a JSON array because there must be at least one instance of each dimension but there can be more than one.
-For example, the `topic` dimension might be instantiated as both a Worker atttribute and as a Task atttribute.
-The following parameters are included in each instance, which is a JSON object.

-#### entity
-This specifies the data entity that provides the location for the instance of the dimension.
-Valid values are: `tasks` and `workers`.
-The default value is `tasks`.

-#### phase
-This specifies the lifecycle phase (or event) when the value for the dimension instance is generated.
-Valid values are: `deploy`, `activity`, `arrive`, `assign` and `complete`.
-The default value is `arrive` for tasks and `deploy` for workers.

-#### instName
-This allows the instance name to be different than the dimension name, when instantiated in the entity.
-The default value is the name of the dimension.

-#### isAttribute
-This is a boolean and indicates whether the dimension instance should be written as an attribute for its entity.
-Valid values are: `true` and `false`.
-A value of `false` can be useful for generating numeric values that will not be written as an attribute but which can be used to influence other dimension instance values.
-The default value is `true`.

-#### curve
-This specifies the .
-Valid values are: `uniform` and `bell`.
-The default value is `uniform` for enumerated values and `bell` for range values.

-#### valueCnt
-This is an integer and specifies the number of values to generate for the dimension instance.
-Valid values are: 1 or more.
-If the value is not one, the values are stored in an array.
-The default value is `1`.

-#### valueParams
-This is an array of objects and specifies additional parameters used for the generation of the dimension's values.
-It only applies to `enum` dimensions.
-If specified, there must be one member of this array for each member of the `values` array in the parent dimension.
-Each object in the array has a single required key: `portion`, which indicates the target incidence of the corresponding value being generated for the dimension instance at runtime.
-If omitted, the simulation will evenly generate all of the values in the dimension's `values` array.
-For example, if three values are specified in the dimension's enumeration, each value will occur roughly one third of the time.

-Specific standard dimensions expect additional keys in the `valueParams` objects.
-- The `channel` dimension's instance expects a `baseCapacity` key whose integer value specifies the default capacity of Workers for the corresponding channel value.
-- The `activity` dimension's instance expects two keys:
-  - the `baseDur` key whose integer value specifies the default duration that Workers spend in the corresponding activity
-  - the `address` key specifies the external address used by customers to contact the brand on that channel

 #### influences
 This is an array of objects and specifies how other dimensions influence the value generated for this one.
 Each object in the array must contain the following keys: `factor`, `effect` and `amount`.
-- `factor` specifies the influencing dimension instance.
-It must refer to the instance of a `range` dimension that is calculated in the same or a previous `phase`.
-For example, a dimension instance that is generated during task completion can be influenced by factors generated in the `deploy`, `arrive`, `assign` or `complete` phases.
-However, a dimension instance in the `assign` phase cannot be influenced by a factor that is not generated until the `complete` phase.
-Also, a dimension instance in the `task` entity can be influenced by factors in either the `worker` or `task` entities.
-This parameter has the format `<dim name>.<instance name>`.
-It can reference another custom dimension instance or any of the following standard ones: `waitTime.waitTime`, `talkTime.talkTime`, `wrapTime.wrapTime`.
-Finally, if influencing an `enum` dimension instance, treat its `min` and `max` values as 0 and 1 when specifying the amount of shifting.
+- `factor` specifies the influencing dimension.
+It must refer to the `range` dimension that is calculated in the same or a previous `phase`.
+For example, a dimension that is generated during task completion can be influenced by factors generated in the `deploy`, `arrive`, `assign` or `complete` phases.
+However, a dimension in the `assign` phase cannot be influenced by a factor that is not generated until the `complete` phase.
+Also, a dimension in the `task` entity can be influenced by factors in either the `worker` or `task` entities.
+This parameter contains the influencing dimension name.
+It can reference another custom dimension or any of the following standard ones: `waitTime`, `talkTime` or `wrapTime`.
+Finally, if influencing an `enum` dimension, treat its `min` and `max` values as 0 and 1 when specifying the amount of shifting.
 - `effect` specifies the type of influence; the only valid value currently is `shift`
 - `amount` specifes the weight of the influence and is expressed as a fraction of the factor's value difference from its target mean

 Influences are best understood with an example.
-Let's say a custom `csat` dimension instance should be influenced by the task `talkTime` factor.
+Let's say a custom `csat` dimension should be influenced by the task `talkTime` factor.
 The CSAT varies between 1 and 5 with a mean of 3, whereas talk time varies between 0 and 100 secs with a mean of 50.
 And for a particular task, the actual talk time is 25 secs and the pre-influences CSAT value is 2.

-Now assume the following `influences` configuration for the `csat` dimension instance:
+Now assume the following `influences` configuration for the `csat` dimension:
 ```
 [{
-  "factor": "talkTime.talkTime",
+  "factor": "talkTime",
   "effect": "shift",
   "amount": -0.05
 }]
 ```
 The calculation process for the final `csat` value would flow like this:
 - A `talkTime` value of 25 is 25 less (i.e., -25) than the expected mean of 50.
-- Multiplied by the influence `amount` of -0.05 results in a shift of `csat` by +1.25.
+- Multiplied by the influence `amount` of -0.05 results in a shift of `csat` by +1.25 (-25 * -0.05).
-- The pre-influences `csat` value of 2 is now shifted to 3.25 and rounded to the integer value of 3.
+- A raw `csat` value of 2 is now shifted to 3.25 and rounded to the integer value of 3.

 ## Using flexsim in a Demo
 When using `flexsim` in a demo, here are some tips:
 - All simulated agents start out in an Available state and it takes awhile for the random nature of the simulation to place agents in a mixture of activities that is both realistic and in line with the configured value-percentages.
 Thus, start `agentsim` at least 10 minutes before your demo.
+- Following a demo, stop all of the flexsim processes.
+Then, run the `cleansim` script to put all simulated workers in the `Offline` state.
+This will stop the active-hour billing for those agents and will help preserve the credit balance in your Twilio project.
+- If you configure the simulation to make real phone calls, try to limit their volume by adjusting the `portion` for the voice channel, since they consume a lot of resources compared to the "virtual" tasks.

 ## Known Limitations
 - The project has not yet reached a "1.0" status and there will be breaking changes from time to time.